naveed0395/AlertingSystem/README.md

 Before running the system, ensure you have the following installed:

-- Docker: For running MailHog container (email testing tool for developers).
+- Docker: For running MailHog container (email testing tool for developers https://github.com/mailhog/MailHog).

 ## Setup